 6. NEF sends the Nnef_AIoT_Command Response message (accept or reject result for the AIoT Read/Write/PermanentDisable service operation request) to the AF.

 Step 7 to step11 of procedure for Inventory specified in clause 6.2.2 are performed.

-Editor's note: It is FFS whether the AIoT RAN performs aggregation for Inventory Report during the Command procedure.
+If the AIoT RAN performs aggregation for Inventory Report during the Command procedure, AIOTF sends multiple times Command request to each of the AIoT Devices included in the aggregated Inventory Report.

-Editor's note: It is FFS how to handle the scenarios that the Inventory Response received for Command Request sent for many individual devices are in parallel.
+If the Inventory Response received for Command Request sent for many individual devices are in parallel, AIOTF sends multiple times Command request to each of the AIoT Devices included in the Inventory Responses for many individual devices.

-Editor's note: Further clarification and enhancement on step 7 to step 11 of procedure for Inventory specified in clause 6.2.2 is FFS.

 For Direct path as shown in clause 4.2.2.2, step 12a is performed.

 12a.
 AIOTF sends Command Request message (correlation identifier, NAS Command Request) to the AIoT RAN.
 The correlation identifier is corresponding to this AF service operation request, and is used for the AIOTF to correlate the service operation responses to the request.